padogrid/bundle-hazelcast-3n4n5-docker-debezium_hive_kafka/README.md

 install_bundle -download bundle-hazelcast-3n4n5-docker-debezium_hive_kafka
 ```

-:exclamation: If you are running this demo on WSL, make sure your workspace is on a shared folder.
-The Docker volume it creates will not be visible otherwise.
+❗️ If you are running this bundle on WSL, make sure your workspace is on a shared folder.
+The Docker volume it creates will not be visible outside of WSL otherwise.

 ## Use Case